evant/holdr/README.md

 The easiest way to opt-in is to add `app:socket_include="children"` to the root view of that layout.

 By default, every view with an id gets added to the generated class.
 You can use the attributes `socket_include` and `socket_ignore` to get more granular control.
-Both take either the value `"view"` to act on just the view it's used on or `"children"` to act on that view and all it's children.
+Both take either the value `"view"` to act on just the view it's used on or `"all"` to act on that view and all it's children.
 For example,

 ```xml
 <LinearLayout